cerner/terra-core/packages/terra-avatar/docs/avatar.md

 # Terra Avatar

 The `Avatar` variant represents a person - it displays an image or initials in a circular frame.
+If valid image is not provided and initials is provided, then fallback initial displays.
 If neither are provided, a fallback user icon displays.
 This is the default export of the `terra-avatar` package.

 ## Getting Started